EagerToLearnBrit/EagerToLearnBrit/README.md

-- 👋 Hi to all, I’m @EagerToLearnBrit
+- 👋 H3ll0 to all, I’m @EagerToLearnBrit
 - 👀 I’m interested in frequencies, discovering things we all should know, but most of us actually don't!
 - 🌱 I’m currently learning all about different frequencies and have a keen interest in coding,  also, the Flipper Zero, along with it's vast amounts of impressive capabilities!!
 - 📫 How to reach me: Chappy784@mail.com